 The typical conversion option is to choose the crew van.
 You get some of the more useful trim like the headliner and rear door storage, you get a 3-person bench (and a vehicle rating as a passenger vehicle with 5 occupants), and windows in the rear doors, sliding door, and behind the driver.

 Unless you’re planning on adding a pop-top, most people tend to choose the high roof van for conversions.
 It’s tall enough for most people to stand up straight inside.
 We wrote more about choosing a high or low roof van here.
+Only cargo variants are available as low roof.

 Vehicle length is a hard decision.
 The 144″ wheelbase is Mercedes’ mid-length offering, but it’s the shortest one available in the USA.
 This van just about fits in most US parking spaces.
 Moving up to the 170″ wheelbase gives you just over 40″ more length inside but also a slightly wider turning circle and less parking opportunities.
 We’d say the 170 still handles remarkably well though, even though it has slightly more risk of high-centering on off-road trails.